This apple crisp recipe is so easy - you don't even need to peel the apples! The crunchy oat pecan topping makes this crisp extra delicious.

 I bake my crisp in the middle of the oven, but if you find the oats are browning too quickly, you can move the crisp down to your bottom rack to finish cooking.

-By the way, the leftovers are great the next day served at room temperature with Greek yogurt for breakfast or warmed in the microwave and with ice cream (or whipped cream) again for another round of dessert (or a really great breakfast - no judgement here!).
+Enjoy leftover crisp at room temperature with Greek yogurt for breakfast, or reheat portions in the microwave and top with ice cream or whipped cream for another round of dessert (or even a special breakfast—no judgment here!).

-I hope you enjoy making this recipe!
-If you do try it out, let me know how it turned out in the comments below!
+I hope you love making this recipe!
+If you give it a try, let me know how it turned out in the comments below!

 Equipment